 Mammals

-The most common critters to run into while visiting the area are mule deer, foxes, bighorn sheep, rock squirrels, and chipmunks.
+The most common critters to see while visiting the area are mule deer, foxes, bighorn sheep, rock squirrels, and chipmunks.
 With 68 native species, you are sure to spot something scampering across a rock or wandering along the river.
-Here are some of our favorite mammals to watch on a sunny day at Ferber Resorts.
+Here are some of our favorites.

 Bighorn Sheep: Bighorn sheep have adapted to Southern Utah’s dry, arid climate.
-Their narrow hooves help them grip the steep terrain on the east side of Zion National Park and escape predators like mountain lions.
-If you are trying to spot bighorn sheep, you will most likely see them between the Zion-Mount Carmel Tunel and the East Entrance posted atop a sandstone rock.
-Be sure to drive carefully through the park and use turnouts if you wish to photograph them.
-Remember to maintain a safe distance from any wildlife you spot.
+With their narrow hooves helping them grip the steep terrain on the east side of Zion National Park and escape predators like mountain lions, they are quite elusive.
+If you are trying to spot bighorn sheep, you will most likely see them between the Zion-Mount Carmel Tunnel and the East Entrance, perched atop a sandstone rock.
+However, be sure to drive carefully through the park and use turnouts if you wish to photograph them.
+Remember, it’s essential to maintain a safe distance from any wildlife you spot.

 Chipmunks: Chipmunks and squirrels are often grouped in the same ‘rodent’ category, but chipmunks are significantly smaller than squirrels.
 They also have brown or black stripes, alternating with white stripes down their backs.
 Chipmunks are always looking for a snack but are very shy and usually scurry away before you can get a good look at them.
 It’s important to note that you should not feed them.
 Despite their cuteness, chipmunks can bite, and human food is harmful to them.